Eric Allender

 Eric Warren Allender (born 1956) is an American computer scientist active in the field of computational complexity theory.

 In 2006 he was inducted as a Fellow of the Association for Computing Machinery.
-He is currently a professor at Rutgers University where he chaired the Department of Computer Science from 2006 until 2009.
+Since 2023 he has been a distinguished professor emeritus at Rutgers University, where he chaired the Department of Computer Science from 2006 until 2009.

 Biography

-Allender went to Mount Pleasant High School.
+Allender went to High School in Mount Pleasant, Iowa.
 He graduated from the University of Iowa in 1979 with a double major in Computer Science and Theater.
 He then graduated from the Georgia Institute of Technology with a Ph.D. in Computer Science in 1985.

-After graduation, he was a professor at Rutgers University.
+After graduation, he became a professor at Rutgers University, where he stayed for the remainder of his career.

+He is the brother of Fred Truck.